mgattozzi/futility/README.md

 documentation or look at the examples provided or the tests to have an understanding of what's possible.
 Currently these modules exist:

-- termination: types and functions associated with exiting a program
+- `termination`: types and functions associated with exiting a program

+These macros currently exist:

+- `try_`: a macro to use `try/catch` blocks in Rust until they're actually implemented in the language

+## Versioning
+Some of these items are implemented in subcrates like the `try_` proc-macro.
+Their versions are tied to the top level `fuitlity` crate which itself follows semver.

 # License
 Copyright (C) 2022 Michael Gattozzi